Summary of Product Characteristics Updated 10-Sep-2020 | Wockhardt UK Ltd

 Neuropathic pain induced by rapid glycaemic control following insulin administration may occur.

-Allergic reactions to phenol and m-cresol contained as preservative and to zinc and protamine may occur.
+Allergic reactions to phenol and m-cresol contained as preservative may occur.

 • Local hypersensitivity: Local allergic reactions to insulin such as pruritus, erythema and oedema may occur at the injection site.

 • Generalised hypersensitivity: Generalised hypersensitivity may produce urticaria, rash, nausea, dyspnoea or wheezing and, in rare cases, anaphylactic reactions.
 Severe, angioedema is a rare adverse effect of insulin treatment occurring most often at the initiation of therapy.